 Campbell Nilsen

 Campbell Nilsen is a schoolteacher and independent researcher living on the East Coast of the United States.
-He may be reached at campbell.nilsen@gmail.com.
+He can be reached at campbell.nilsen@gmail.com.

 Carlton Reid